Bruiser Flint

 James "Bruiser" Flint (born July 23, 1965) is an American men's college basketball coach, currently an assistant coach at Arkansas.
 He was previously a head coach at UMass and Drexel.

+High School playing career

+Flint is a 1983 graduate of Episcopal Academy.
+While attending Episcopal, Flint was a member of the school's varsity basketball team.
+Flint was named to Third team all-State as a senior and First team all-Philadelphia.
+Flint played under legendary coach Dan Dougherty.

 Collegiate playing career

 Flint is a 1987 graduate of Saint Joseph's University.
 While attending St. Joe's, Flint was a member of the school's varsity basketball team.
 Flint was named to the all-Atlantic 10 team as a senior, and was inducted into the St. Joe's athletic hall of fame in 1988.

 Early coaching career

 In 1987, Flint became an assistant coach at Coppin State University.
 Two years later, Flint became an assistant coach under John Calipari at the University of Massachusetts Amherst (or UMass).
 After Calipari left UMass for the NBA in 1996, Flint was named his successor, becoming the school's 17th head coach.
 While coach of the Minutemen, Flint compiled an overall record of 86–72.
 He won an NABC District Coach of the Year award in 1998.
 Facing pressure after being unable to maintain the Minutemen's level of success that they enjoyed under Calipari, Flint resigned from UMass after the 2000–01 season.